Q: What is solitary confinement?

-Although conditions vary from state to state and in different institutions, systematic policies and conditions of control and oppression used in isolation and segregation include:
+Although solitary confinement conditions vary from state to state and among correctional facilities, systematic policies and conditions include:

-- Confinement behind a solid steel door for 23 hours a day
+- Confinement behind a solid steel door for 22 to 24 hours a day

 - Infrequent phone calls and rare non-contact family visits